ch9nuk9/wbfm/wbfm/new_project_defaults/snakemake/README.md

 # Explanation of files

-These are helper scripts:
-- RUNME_*.sh
+There is one helper script; run with -h for help if needed:
-- DRYRUN.sh
+- RUNME.sh

 The core scripts are these:
 - pipeline.smk - this defines the 'rules' that tell snakemake how to produce outputs from scripts, and what inputs those scripts need